 2. Quechua’s NH150 trekking shoes

-This is a grade higher than the NH100 thanks to its water resistance.
+The NH150 shoes are a grade higher than the NH100 thanks to its water resistance.
 It can last up to 2 hours in water as it as a water-resistant coating and a water-proof membrane.
 It has a good Cross Contact sole with mid-ankle support.
-This one is suitable even for Himalayan treks, but not for very difficult terrain like Pin Bhaba Pass or Kanamo Peak.
+This one is suitable even for Himalayan treks, but not for very difficult terrain like Pin Bhaba Pass or Kedartal

 Trekker review: “The shoes are comfortable, dry off easily and provide great grip even on wet, slippery stones.
 Great shoes for the given price point” – Vashisht